SPOOKEXE/ObsidianZettelkastenVault/Everything/GUIDE.md

+# Folder Structure

+- Files - ...

+- Reference Notes - ...

+- Templates - ...

+- Zettelkasten (Atomics) - ...

+# Zettelkasten (Atomic Notes)

-## Atomic Notes are recognized as three parts;
+### Atomic Notes are recognized as three parts;

 1. **Smart notes are** Q.I.E.C (Questions, Ideas, Evidence, Conclusions) formatted.
 2. **Smart notes are** atomic.
 The size and content of the notes matter and show me as specific as possible in concise and a descriptive format.
 3. **Smart notes are** connected and can link together to form more atomic notes and larger structurely supported summaries.

-## Break the text down into the Q.I.E.C Format:
+### Break the text down into the Q.I.E.C Format:

 **Questions:** underline the question.
 **Ideas:** place a dot next to ideas.